innesitare/VS-Discord-RP/README.md

-# DiscordRPCVS for Visual Studio
+# Discord Rich Presence for Visual Studio
 This extension enables on [Discord Rich Presence] for Visual Studio 2017, 2019 and 2022.

 As you're developing, this extension will automatically update your status on Discord to tell the world what you're coding.